 The UK-SBA is committed to protecting the public.
-The Voluntary register provides reassurance to clients, employers and the general public that a registered practitioner adheres to high standards of competence and ethical practice.
+The Register provides reassurance to clients, employers and the general public that a registered practitioner adheres to high standards of competence and ethical practice.

-The Voluntary Register follows all the principles and standards required by statutory and accreditation regulations and is the first step towards establishing an accredited register.
+The UK-SBA Register follows all the principles and standards required by statutory and accreditation regulations and is the first step towards establishing an accredited register.

 The UK-SBA continues to work towards formal accreditation and recognition for Behaviour Analysts in the UK.
 This has been a major focus of our work since we were set up.
 You can read our position statement on accreditation here: